ibm-cloud-docs/codeengine/subscription-ping.md

 Note that log information lasts for only one hour.
 For more information about logging, see [Viewing logs](/docs/codeengine?topic=codeengine-view-logs).

-For more information about the environment variables that are sent by Ping, see see [Environment variables for events](#sub-envir-variables).
+For more information about the environment variables that are sent by Ping, see [Environment variables for events](#sub-envir-variables).

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}

+## Defining additional `CloudEvent` attributes
+{: #additional-attributes}

+When you create a subscription, you can define additional `CloudEvent` attributes to be included in any events that are generated.
+These attributes appear similar to any other `CloudEvent` attribute in the event delivery.
+If you choose to specify the name of an existing `CloudEvent` attribute, then it overrides the original value that was included in the event.

+To define addition attributes, use the `--extension` options with the [`sub ping create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-create) CLI command.

+For more information, see [Can I use other `CloudEvents` specifications?](/docs/codeengine?topic=codeengine-subscribing-events#subscribing-events-cloudevents)

 ## Deleting a subscription
-{: #subscription-delete}
+{: #subscription-delete-ping}

 You can delete a subscription by running the [`sub ping delete`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-delete) or the [`sub cos delete`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-delete) command.